Learning Outcome 1: Quick Facts

 Learning Outcome 2: Wellness Fair

-• Continue their education by reading information brochures they received
+- Continue their education by reading informational brochures they received

 Assessment Measures

-Wellness Fair post participation evaluation consists of indirect measures, utilizing Likert scales.
+The Wellness Fair post-participation evaluation consists of indirect measures utilizing Likert scales.
 Student perceptions of knowledge change and behavioral intentions are assessed.
-Wellness fair outcome is assessed based on the results on evaluation results.
+The overall Wellness Fair outcome is evaluated based on these results.

 Assessment Data Collection Plan

 Data is collected at each Wellness Fair.
-Participants complete the activity evaluation after participating in 8 Wellness Fair activities.
+Participants complete the activity evaluation after engaging in at least eight Wellness Fair activities.

 Analysis of Results

-Results are compiled in an Excel spreadsheet, and disaggregated in relation to academic College, gender, age, and race and ethnicity.
+Results are compiled in an Excel spreadsheet and disaggregated by academic college, gender, age, and race/ethnicity.

 Use of Results

-Results are compiled in an Excel spreadsheet, and disaggregated in relation to academic College, gender, age, and race and ethnicity.
-Results will be shared with the Student Life Assessment Council.
+Results are compiled in an Excel spreadsheet and disaggregated by academic college, gender, age, and race/ethnicity.
+Findings will be shared with the Student Life Assessment Council.

 Learning Outcome 3: Alcohol Awareness

-As a result of participating in alcohol awareness activities during Alcohol Awareness Week and Safe Spring Break students will be able to:
+As a result of participating in Alcohol Awareness Week and Safe Spring Break activities, students will be able to:

-• List 2 signs or symptoms of alcohol poisoning
+- List two signs or symptoms of alcohol poisoning

 Assessment Measures